Table of Contents

 When you receive an offer for light-duty work from your employer, respond promptly.
 Call and speak to your employer about the work assignment.
 You can also consult with an attorney about questions you may have pertaining to the job assignment and your rights as an injured worker.

-3. A Doctor Must Clear You for Light-Duty Work First
+3. A Doctor Must Clear You for Light-Duty Work Before You Complete Tasks

-A job offer for light-duty work is often based on the opinion of a doctor chosen by your employer.
-Doctors chosen by employers can be biased in their opinions and reports and may provide a very different opinion from your personal doctor.
-The doctor’s report may include a diagnosis of your injuries and your physical capabilities, so your employer can take these into account when establishing your light-duty work restrictions.
+A job offer for light-duty work often relies on the opinion of a doctor chosen by your employer.
+Employer-chosen doctors can have biased opinions and may provide a very different opinion from your personal doctor.
+The doctor’s report may include a diagnosis of your injuries and your physical capabilities so your employer can consider these when establishing your light-duty work restrictions.

-If a physician selected by your employer clears you for light-duty work, your employer may offer you a job assignment.
+If an employer-selected physician clears you for light-duty work, your employer may offer you a job assignment.
 If this doctor doesn’t clear you for light-duty work, however, you won’t need to return to work yet, and you can continue receiving your workers’ compensation benefits while you recover.

-5. Your Employer Is Not Obligated to Have Light-Duty Work
+5. Pennsylvania Employers Are Not Obligated to Provide Light-Duty Work

-Under Pennsylvania law, if an employer has a job vacancy that can be performed by an injured employee, they must offer this job to the employee.
-However, employers in Pennsylvania aren’t legally required to have light-duty work available for injured workers.
+Under Pennsylvania law, if an employer has a job vacancy that an injured employee can perform, they must offer this job to the employee.
+However, employers in Pennsylvania have no legal obligation to have light-duty work available for injured workers.

 Instead, you may receive a notice about an available position at a charitable organization.
 Organizations like Goodwill are typically in need of more workers, and they aren’t likely to turn down an employee who is being paid by another employer’s insurance company.